Jump loci in the equivariant spectral sequence: Introduction

 To state our main result, we need to recall one more concept.
 Using the cohomology algebra $A=H^*(X,\k)$ as input, we define the resonance varieties of $X$ as the sets $\RR^i_d(X,\k)$ consisting of those square-zero elements $a\in A^1$ for which the $\k$-vector space $H^i(A,a)$ has dimension at least $d$, where $(A,a)$ is the cochain complex with terms $A^i$ and differentials given by left-multiplication by $a$.
 As we show in Corollary \ref{cor:vwr}, it is enough to assume that $X$ has finite $k$-skeleton, in order to conclude that the sets $\RR^i_d(X,\k)$ are Zariski closed, for all $i\le k$ and $d>0$.

-Furthermore, as we show in Theorem \ref{thm:gen res}, the resonance varieties of commutative graded algebras generically vanish.
-More precisely, if $B$ is a connected, finite-dimensional, graded $\k$-vector space, and $P_B$ is the parameter space for all commutative graded algebras whose underlying graded vector space is $B$, then the subset of those cgas whose resonance varieties are trivial is a Zariski open subset of $P_B$.
+The vanishing property for resonance plays a crucial role in Theorem \ref{thm:intro1}\eqref{i2} and Corollary \ref{cor:intro2} below.
+In sections \ref{subsec:parameter} and \ref{subsec:vanish}, which are largely self-contained and independent of the rest of the paper, we analyze this vanishing property for arbitrary commutative graded algebras.
+More precisely, we show in Theorem \ref{thm:gen res} that, if $B$ is a connected, finite-dimensional, graded $\k$-vector space, and $P_B$ is the parameter space for all commutative graded algebras whose underlying graded vector space is $B$, then the subset of those cgas whose resonance vanishes is a Zariski open subset of $P_B$.